azzeddinetiba/Online-adaptive-GF-ROMs/README.md

 ## Data

-Some data-containing folders are intentionally empty (with relative symbolic links) in this public repository because the full simulation data is distributed separately.
+Some data-containing folders are intentionally empty (with relative symbolic links) in this public repository because the training data is distributed separately.

 The data can be obtained from the following Zenodo repository: